 Affecting an estimated one in five UK properties, condensation is perhaps the most common cause of damp problems in buildings and homes in the UK.

-It is the result of warm, moist air condensing coming into contact with cold surfaces like walls and windows leaving beads of water (condensation) on the cold surface.
+It is the result of warm, water vapour filled air condensing when it comes into contact with cold surfaces like walls or windows and leaving behind beads of water (condensation) on the surface.
 If left untreated, condensation can lead to peeling decorations, unhealthy living conditions and black mould growth.

 The main cause of condensation is a lack of adequate air ventilation in the property.
 Modern homes are designed to be as energy efficient as possible.
 However, improvements like increased insulation, double glazing and draught excluders have the unintended consequence of sealing damp air within the property.
 This allows condensation problems to fester and create damp, musty and unhealthy atmospheres.